Author's Note: The strangest thoughts come into my head at the strangest times...

 Cloud's eye twitched.

-Gosh darn it, socks! he exclaimed inside his head.
+Gosh darn it, socks!
 Stay up!

 Cloud lifted his left leg and jammed his hands into his boot to fish around for his lost sock.
-Several of the other boys around him snickered as he hopped along on one leg while he pulled the offending piece of material back up.
+Several of the other boys around him snickered as he hopped along on one foot while he yanked the offending piece of material back up.
 Instructor Davis turned his attention back to the center of the line just after Cloud had lowered his foot to the floor.
 The man suspected nothing.

 And so his day continued on.
 Every step he took brought his socks down another inch until they bunched around his ankles and he was forced to pull them back up before they disappeared into his boots.
 Yesterday, one had gotten past his heel and no matter what he did, he couldn't retrieve it.
-So, he'd gone on marching, attempting to ignore the semi-painful lump underneath his foot.
+So, he'd gone on marching, attempting to ignore the lump underneath his foot.

 Before he could fake passing out or melt into a puddle of goo, the doors slid open.